 Browse Tesla electric cars for sale

 Everything you like about the VW Golf, just in a cleaner, silent electric package.
-This is grassroots motoring, albeit at a price: the electric e-Golf starts at around £32k in the UK.
-For that outlay, you get all the usual Volkswagen attributes - first-rate build quality, clever connectivity and generous packaging - but with a silent powertrain that will save you plenty of cash in cheaper running costs.
-For many, this could be the ideal stepping stone electric car - mixing conventional looks with cutting-edge technology.
+You also get all the usual Volkswagen attributes – first-rate build quality, clever connectivity and generous packaging – but with a quiet powertrain that will prove far less costly to maintain and operate than a conventional diesel or petrol car.
+For many, this could be the ideal stepping stone electric car, as it mixes conventional looks with cutting-edge technology.

 Read our VW e-Golf review